Foods That Combat Depression: Add These 12 Things To Your Diet

 There are many ways to treat depression

-12 foods that combat depression and anxiety
+12 foods that help fight depression and anxiety

 Specific nutrients play a role in not only treating depression but preventing it, too.
 In fact, of all the nutrients in foods, there are 12 that seem to make a difference in major depressive disorder and other mental illnesses.
-The 12 nutrients that can fight depression and anxiety include:

 1. Omega-3 Fatty Acids